pymesign/Medifar-beta/README.md

 Medifar woocommerce

-With our webhook.php fires the changes on stock quantity and create the files.txt that later will read our DOS progam
+The webhook.php file fires when changing the stock quantity of any product and creates the txt files that later will read our DOS program.

+The .../themes/medifar/inc/template-functions.php manage the sync task from DOS files.